 with a given parameter $\eta \in \mathbb{R}_+$.
-The corresponding index set to cluster $Cl_x$ is denoted by $I$ and to cluster $Cl_y$ by $J$.
-In this way, the indices of the matrix are permuted in such a way that a hierarchy of blocks arises, which are classified as far-field or near-field interactions.
-A subblock of the matrix $\mathbf{H}$ denoted by $\mathbf{H}_{I \times J}$ contributes to the near-field interaction if \eqref{eq:admissible} is not fulfilled.
+The corresponding index set selecting cluster $Cl_x$ is denoted by $I$ and selecting cluster $Cl_y$ by $J$.
+In this way, the indices of the matrix are permuted such that a hierarchy of blocks arises, which are classified as far-field or near-field interactions.
+A subblock $\mathbf{H}_{I \times J}$ of $\mathbf{H}$ contributes to the near-field interaction if \eqref{eq:admissible} is not fulfilled.
 Such matrix blocks are computed by the standard BE method and stored without approximation.
-For far-field interactions, \ie the criterion \eqref{eq:admissible} is fulfilled, the matrix block is approximated by the adaptive cross approximation (ACA)~\cite{bebendorf03} with recompression.
-This gives a representation of the admissible matrix blocks in an SVD-like form $\mathbf{H}_{I \times J} \approx \mathbf{H}_{I \times J}^r= \mathbf{U} \Sigma \mathbf{V}^H$.
-Starting from the low rank representation of a block $\mathbf{H}_{I \times J}^r = \mathbf{U} \mathbf{V}$, a QR-decomposition of the low-rank matrix $\mathbf{U}$ and $ \mathbf{V}$ is performed
+A subblock $\mathbf{H}_{I \times J}$ represents far-field interactions if \eqref{eq:admissible} is fulfilled.
+Such matrix blocks are approximated by adaptive cross approximation (ACA)~\cite{bebendorf03} with recompression, leading to a representation in an SVD-like form $\mathbf{H}_{I \times J} \approx \mathbf{H}_{I \times J}^r= \mathbf{U} \Sigma \mathbf{V}^H$.
+Starting from the low-rank representation of a block $\mathbf{H}_{I \times J}^r = \mathbf{U} \mathbf{V}$, a QR-decomposition of the low-rank matrix $\mathbf{U}$ and $ \mathbf{V}$ is performed

 and, secondly, the SVD is applied on the smaller inner matrix $ \mathbf{R}_U \mathbf{R}_V^H$.
-In the examples below, the parameter choice $b_{min}=20$ and $\eta=0.8$ is applied. \item \textbf{The face can be approximated by the fast multipole method (FMM)}
+In the remainder of this paper, this version will be called ''ACA-based 3D-ACA'' or in short ''3D-ACA''.
+In the examples, the parameters are chosen as $b_{\mathrm{min}}=20$ and $\eta=0.8$.